ceridwenreed/IQVIA_technical_exercise/README.md

     (b) Variations in the data have a larger effect on models ability to generalise.

+    (c) Difficult to assess model evaluation metrics accurately when the results are not consistent.

 #### 2. Need better features:

     (a) Glucose is consitently an important feature in predicting if a patient has cancer or not.